Fenway Park back to full capacity; Red Sox beat Marlins 3-1

 Trevor Rogers (6-3) gave up two runs in six innings, allowing nine hits with six strikeouts and no walks.

+“They were loud.
+I heard it for sure,” Rogers said.
+“The atmosphere was crazy.
+It was a really good atmosphere to pitch in.
+It was a lot of fun.”

 Red Sox manager Alex Cora missed the game and was back home in Puerto Rico, attending the high graduation of daughter Camila.
+Bench coach Will Venable ran the team.

 FIRST PITCH

-Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention, threw out the ceremonial to Boston catcher Christian Vázquez, tossing a high arc from just in front of the mound.
-She said she she warmed up in her backyard in nearby Newton.
+Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention, threw out the ceremonial pitch to Boston catcher Christian Vázquez, tossing a high arc from just in front of the mound.
+She said she warmed up in her backyard in nearby Newton.

 “It’s such a bright moment right now,” she said.
 “Having been here, March 6, 2020, was the first call I received when we had our first case in Boston and our first case in Massachusetts. … It’s been a really long year, and we’ve seen some really, really dark times. … I’m cautiously optimistic, but I’m not declaring victory.”